The Effects of Data Quality on Machine Learning Performance on Tabular Data: Data Quality and AI

 \textbf{Outline.} Next, we discuss related work in Section~\ref{sec:related}.
 Then, we formally define the six data quality dimensions together with a systematic pollution method for each in Section~\ref{sec:ddimentions}.
-In Section~\ref{sec:MLalgorithms}, we briefly introduce the fifteen algorithms for the three AI tasks of classification, regression, and clustering.
+In Section~\ref{sec:MLalgorithms}, we briefly introduce the 19 ML algorithms for the three AI tasks of classification, regression, and clustering.
 We describe our experimental setup in Section~\ref{sec:experimetal_setup}.
 The results of the empirical evaluation, the core contribution of this paper, are discussed in Section~\ref{sec:results}.
-Finally, we summarize our findings in Section~\ref{sec:conclusion}.
+Finally, we discuss our findings in Section~\ref{sec:discussion} and summarize this manuscript in Section~\ref{sec:conclusion}.